smu-cs-3353/Community-Detection/README.md

 ### Here is the map after >60% of edges are removed
 ![footbball_output3](https://user-images.githubusercontent.com/71847764/141668980-3152dca7-3faf-44cf-847f-87a34c2e23bd.png)

-Currently our program works best for a graphml file with a property type of label attatched.
+Currently our program only supports .dot output for a graphml file with a property type of label attatched.